intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 The Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.
 Up to now, we have generally supported __ALL__ its layers.

-You may refer to Python User Guide on how to [install](../PythonUserGuide/install-from-pip.md) and [run](../PythonUserGuide/run-from-pip.md) BigDL for Python users.
+If you haven't been familiar with BigDL yet, you may refer to Python User Guide on how to [install](../PythonUserGuide/install-from-pip.md) and [run](../PythonUserGuide/run-from-pip.md) BigDL for Python users before you start this page.

 ## **Load a Keras model into BigDL**

 A Keras model definition in __JSON__ file can be loaded as a BigDL model.
 Saved weights in __HDF5__ file can also be loaded together with the architecture of a Keras model.
-See [here](https://faroit.github.io/keras-docs/1.2.2/getting-started/faq/#how-can-i-save-a-keras-model) on how to save the model architecture and weights in Keras.
+See [here](https://faroit.github.io/keras-docs/1.2.2/getting-started/faq/#how-can-i-save-a-keras-model) on how to save a model in Keras.

 You can directly call the API `Model.load_keras` to load a Keras model into BigDL.

-__Remark__: `keras==1.2.2` is required.
-If you need to load a HDF5 file, you also need to install `h5py`.
+__Remark__: `keras==1.2.2` is required beforehand.
+If you are to load a HDF5 file, you also need to install `h5py`.
 These packages can be installed via `pip` easily.

 ```python
 from bigdl.nn.layer import *